-Kinstellar is a law firm with offices established and existing under Czech law, Hungarian law, Romanian law, Serbian law, Slovak law, Turkish law and Ukrainian law.
+Kinstellar is a law firm with offices established and existing under Bulgarian law, Czech law, Kazakhstan law, Hungarian law, Romanian law, Serbian law, Slovak law, Turkish law and Ukrainian law.
 We are committed to safeguarding the privacy of visitors to our websites.
 Please read the following notice to understand how we will collect and use your information and the rights you have with respect to your personal information.
 This notice may be updated from time to time so please check it regularly.
 Any significant changes to this policy will be clearly indicated.

 You are not required to provide any personal information on the public areas of this website.
 However, you may choose to do so by completing the application forms on various sections of our website, in particular for the purpose of recruitment, etc. We also obtain personal information from your IP address, operating system and web browser that you use to access our website.
 Please refer to section E (cookies) and section F (IP addresses) below for more details.
 We may also process your personal information if you contact us by e-mail, telephone or letter.